alphagov/notifications-ruby-client/DOCUMENTATION.md

 #### reference (optional)

-A unique identifier.
+A unique identifier you can create if necessary.
 This reference identifies a single unique notification or a batch of notifications.
+For example:

 ```ruby
 reference: "your_reference_string"
 ```

-You can leave out this argument if you do not have a `reference`.
+You can leave out this argument if you do not have a reference.

 #### sms_sender_id (optional)

 A unique identifier of the sender of the text message notification.
-To find this information, go to the __Text Message sender__ settings screen:
+You can find this information on the __Text Message sender__ settings screen.

 1. Sign in to your GOV.UK Notify account.
 1. Go to __Settings__.
 1. If you need to change to another service, select __Switch service__ in the top right corner of the screen and select the correct one.
 1. Go to the __Text Messages__ section and select __Manage__ on the __Text Message sender__ row.

-In this screen, you can then either:
+You can then either:

   - copy the sender ID that you want to use and paste it into the method
-  - select __Change__ to change the default sender that the service will use, and select __Save__
+  - select __Change__ to change the default sender that the service uses, and select __Save__

+For example:

 ```ruby
 sms_sender_id: "8e222534-7f05-4972-86e3-17c5d9f894e2"
 ```

-You can leave out this argument if your service only has one text message sender, or you want to use the default sender.
+You can leave out this argument if your service only has one text message sender, or if you want to use the default sender.

 ### Response

-If the request to the client is successful, the client will return a `Notifications::Client:ResponseNotification` object.
-This object is named `smsresponse` in the method example.
+If the request to the client is successful, the client returns a `Notifications::Client:ResponseNotification` object.
+In the example shown in the [Method section](/ruby.html#method), the object is named `smsresponse`.

-You can then call different methods on this object to return the requested information:
+You can then call different methods on this object:

 |Method|Information|Type|
 |:---|:---|:---|